 Of course, as your coverage increases, so will your premium.
 A multitude of factors go into every auto insurance quote, including driving history, place of residence, credit history, age, gender, and much more.
 To further complicate things, every insurer uses its own risk algorithms to calculate premiums based on your personal conditions.
 Therefore, there’s no way to know who will have the best coverage for the best price without getting as many quotes as you can from all available insurers.
 This list should serve as your jumping off-point as you search for the best plan for you or your family.

-The second proposal in favor of inviting the automation revolution to Nebraska comes from Senator Anna Wishhart, who proposed that only the roads of Lincoln, NE be opened up to the robotic cars.
 Of course, regardless of how these recent bills pan out, the reality of driverless cars on Nebraska highways (and nearly all highways for that matter) is a growing trend that will affect auto insurance across the board as insurers bend and change to accommodate new factors and risks.
 The true nature of what car insurance will look like in 5, 10, or 20 years is highly unknown, but as Nebraska reaches out its hand to the future, you can be sure that it will be very near the heart of that change.

 According to State Farm, one out of every 149 people in Nebraska will hit a deer with their vehicle at some point in their lives, and state officials are currently considering ways to make drivers more aware of high-deer-traffic zones.
 With that in mind, we recommend adding comprehensive coverage to your auto insurance, because without it, you’ll be on the hook for any deer damage.

 Is it against the law to drive without insurance in Nebraska?